Please use this identifier to cite or link to this item: http://theses.ncl.ac.uk/jspui/handle/10443/2663

 File Description SizeFormat

-Duffy, L.M.
-2011.pdfThesis71.24 MBAdobe PDFView/Open
+Duffy LM 2011.pdfThesis71.24 MBAdobe PDFView/Open

 dspacelicence.pdfLicence43.82 kBAdobe PDFView/Open